SciML/ReservoirComputing.jl/README.md

 To do list
 * Calculate Lyapunov exponents
-* IMplement variable number of outputs as in [this](https://aip.scitation.org/doi/10.1063/1.4979665) paper
+* Implement variable number of outputs as in [this](https://aip.scitation.org/doi/10.1063/1.4979665) paper
 * Study the difference in the non linear transformation algorithms
 * Implement different systems for the reservoir